keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

   namespace: simplenode-dev
 ```

-You can also see the `spec.workloads` list
+It also includes a `spec.workloads` list
-that defines the workloads to be included
+that defines the workloads to be included.

-and any pre-/post-deployment
-tasks and evaluations to be performed.
+Pre-/post-deployment tasks and evaluations for the `KeptnApp`
-In this simple example,
-we only have one workload and one evaluation defined
-but most production apps will have multiple workloads,
-multiple tasks, and multiple evaluations defined.

-### Use Keptn automatic app discovery

-The Keptn Lifecycle Toolkit provides the option
-to automatically discover `KeptnApp`s,
-based on the recommended Kubernetes labels `app.kubernetes.io/part-of`,
-`app.kubernetes.io/name` `app.kubernetes.io/version`.
-Because of the OpenTelemetry tracing features
-provided by the Keptn Lifecycle Toolkit,
-this enables the observability features for existing applications,
-without creating any Keptn-related custom resources.

-To enable the automatic discovery of `KeptnApp`s for your existing applications,
-the following steps are required:

-1. Enable KLT for the namespace where your application runs
-   following the instructions above
-1. Make sure the following Kubernetes labels and/or annotations are present
-   in the pod template specs of your Workloads
-   (`Deployments`, `StatefulSets`, `DaemonSets`, and `ReplicaSets`)
-   within your application:

-    * `app.kubernetes.io/name`: Determines the name
-       of the generated `KeptnWorkload` representing the Workload.
-    * `app.kubernetes.io/version`: Determines the version
-       of the `KeptnWorkload` representing the Workload.
-    * `app.kubernetes.io/part-of`: Determines the name
-       of the generated `KeptnApp` representing your Application.

-       All Workloads that share the same value for this label
-       are consolidated into the same `KeptnApp`.
+can also be added to this resource manually
+but this is not required for observability.

 As an example, consider the following application,
-consisting of several deployments,
+consisting of multiple deployments,
-which is going to be deployed into a KLT-enabled namespace:
+which is going to be deployed into a KLT-enabled namespace.
+Note that:

+1. KLT is enabled for the namespace where your application runs.
+1. The `Deployment` workloads are annotated appropriately.
+   This example does not use other workloads.

 ```yaml
 apiVersion: v1